Lyrym/Challenge48H/README.md

 ### Orbs of Fire 🔥:

-The orb of fire allows gouty to accelerate.
+The orb of fire allows goutie to accelerate.
 Use this orb to gain speed and pass certain obstacles.

 #### **Powers of the orb :**

-- Positive : Gives an acceleration to Gouty.
+- Positive : Gives an acceleration to Goutie.
-- Negative : Gouty can't stop while this power is active.
+- Negative : Goutie can't stop while this power is active.

 ### Orbs of Ice 🧊:

-The Ice Orb allows Gouty not to slide on the ice platforms.
+The Ice Orb allows Goutie not to slide on the ice platforms.
 Use this orb to climb ice slopes without slipping.

 #### **Powers of the orb :**

-- Positive: Allows Gouty to not slip on the ice.
+- Positive: Allows Goutie to not slip on the ice.
-- Negative : Gouty starts to slide on the stone platforms.
+- Negative : Goutie starts to slide on the stone platforms.

 ### Orbs of Poison 🧪:

-The Poison orb allows gouty to have a double jump.
+The Poison orb allows goutie to have a double jump.
 Use this orb to jump over obstacles that are normally too high or too far away.

 #### **Powers of the orb :**

-- Positive : Allows Gouty to jump twice.
+- Positive : Allows Goutie to jump twice.
 - Negative : Reverse the commands during the duration of the power.

 ## How to open the project: